 Hi!
 My name is Tigran, and I’m a site reliability engineer at Buffer.
 I spend most of my time debugging cloud systems and thinking about ways I can help engineers to be more productive.

-I’m interested in developer tools, creator tools, and the future of work.
-I often think about how we work now will change in the future, and the rise of the passion economy.
-In my free time, I try to write, watch movies and play soccer.
+I’m very interested in the future of work and how we build software now will change in the future.
+Most of my exciting ideas (they seem exciting to me, okay, also to my wife) are formed around it.
+In my free time, I try to work on my side-projects, write, and play soccer.

 Here are some other things about me that you might want to know:

 - I’m originally from Armenia and have an MSc in Computer Science from RIT.
 I’ve specialized in Distributed Systems and Databases.

 - I’m the creator of Cronhub.
 Cronhub is a cron monitoring tool for developers.
 It’s my side-business and I share my learnings on this blog.

 - In 2016 I built Booknshelf to help people to keep track of their books online.
 Since I love reading books, I thought this would be a fun project to work on.

 - I was a graduate teaching assistant at RIT teaching Computer Science I, II to undergrads.
 The curriculum included the basics of computer science, data structures, and algorithms (average rating of 9.4 out of 10 from all 200 students).

 - When I was at RIT I built an online carpooling platform for students called Wheelie.
 It was my first side-project.
 It became the official carpooling platform for RIT students.
 However, I shut it down in 2016 for personal reasons.

 - I had a summer internship at Twitter NYC in 2014.
 I worked at the geo team building location-based backend services.